Challenge Accepted: Nintendo Takes On Real Cow-Milking Contest By A Dairy Farm

-So you’ve seen the “Milk” game from 1-2 Switch—and so have dairy farm Billings Farm and Museum.
+So you’ve seen the “Milk” game from 1-2 Switch—and so has dairy farm Billings Farm and Museum.
 And they have challenged Nintendo to a real cow-milking contest.
 Nintendo’s response?
 Challenge accepted.

 Nintendo Switch released last March 3 with only a couple of games, including party game 1-2 Switch, which utilizes the Nintendo Switch’s various multiplayer functions.
 1-2 Switch was met with different reviews but true to what the Nintendo Switch endeavored to bring to the table, the game was able to introduce some pretty innovative and fresh mini-games to co-op gaming.